apiel/zicBox/hardware/ZicPixel/README.md

 Finally, I added a built-in battery so it can be used on the couch without a power cable.
 This is completely optional, just a cool little add-on.

+Actually, some community builders have even added built-in speakers with small amplifiers, so in the end, it can be customized to fit your own needs.

 <table>
 <tr>
     <th>Image</th>